 There is a web design myth regarding mobile users that they are having a shorter attention span or suffering from MUADD (Mobile User Attention Deficit Disorder).
 The central logic behind this web design myth is to streamline the web design keeping in mind the targeted mobile audience that is perpetually distracted.

-· Don’t strip down your website of critical elements thinking of making it suitable for mobile audience
+- Don’t strip down your website of critical elements thinking of making it suitable for a mobile audience